Alfresco/alfresco-ng2-components/README.md

 ## Yeoman generators

-To speed up the development of you Alfresco Angular 2 application or Alfresco Angular 2 component use one of our Yeoman generators.
+To speed up the development of your Alfresco Angular 2 application or Alfresco Angular 2 component use one of our Yeoman generators.
 These generators will create for you a full working project with all the right libraries and tools.

 <p align="center">